-Pietermaritzburg, the capital of South Africa's KwaZulu-Natal Province, has a population of around 750,000 people.
+Pietermaritzburg is the capital of the KwaZulu-Natal province and has a population of roughly 750,000.